mikehostetler/codeswarm-master/README.md

 # Vouch-CD

-A simple coninuous integration and deployment server for building and deploying apps through NodeJS.
+A simple continuous integration and deployment server for building and deploying apps through NodeJS.

 ## Installation & Startup